fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   can be reproduced at any time using the [meta-fobnail](https://github.com/fobnail/meta-fobnail) layer.

-* As part of the report, the seL4, Xous and Zephyr systems were also checked.
-  The possibility of running it in DLME and the integration of the [Fobnail Attester](https://github.com/fobnail/fobnail-attester) application was checked for each of them.
+* As part of the report, other systems were also checked.
+The possibility of running them in DLME and the integration of the [Fobnail Attester](https://github.com/fobnail/fobnail-attester) application was checked for each of them.